Avast 2015: Creating and using Avast Rescue Disk

 Start up your computer from external bootable media with Avast Rescue Disk

-Once you have created Avast Rescue Disk you'll need to ensure that the infected computer will boot from the external USB flash drive or CD with Avast Rescue Disk instead of the internal hard drive with infected Windows.
-To do so, please follow these steps:
+After Avast Rescue Disk is created you must ensure that the infected computer will boot from the external USB flash drive or CD with Avast Rescue Disk instead of the internal hard drive.
+Please follow these steps:

 - Insert bootable media with Avast Rescue Disk to the infected computer, i.e. if you have created Avast Rescue Disk on: